Kodak S-1 vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the S-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S-1 and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the S-1 does not have a direct predecessor.
+The S-1 is a recent model that features in the current product line-up of Kodak.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Kodak S-1 and the Olympus E-M1 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.